-Section 7 - Severability and Construction: If any section, subsection, paragraph, sentence, clause, or phrase of this Ordinance is declared unconstitutional or invalid for any reason by a court of competent jurisdiction, or its application to any person or circumstances is held invalid, the remaining portion of this Ordinance shall remain in full force and effect, and the application of the provision to other persons or circumstances shall not be affected.
+Section 11 - Severability and Construction: If any section, subsection, paragraph, sentence, clause, or phrase of this Ordinance is declared unconstitutional or invalid for any reason by a court of competent jurisdiction, or its application to any person or circumstances is held invalid, the remaining portion of this Ordinance shall remain in full force and effect, and the application of the provision to other persons or circumstances shall not be affected.
 If any provision of this Ordinance is found to be inconsistent with provisions of the Yacolt Municipal Code, this Ordinance is deemed to control.

-Section 8 - Effective Date and Publication of Summary: This Ordinance shall take effect immediately upon adoption and publication according to law, and shall be in effect for six months, commencing on November 1, 2023 and ending on May 1, 2024, unless extended or unless a final ordinance is adopted amending the Yacolt Municipal Code and rescinding the interim controls before May 1, 2024.
+Section 12 - Effective Date and Publication of Summary: This Ordinance shall take effect immediately upon adoption and publication according to law.
 Notice of this Ordinance may be provided by publication of the following summary in the Town's official newspaper:

-Town of Yacolt - Summary of Ordinance #593
+Town of Yacolt - Summary of Ordinance #596

-The Town Council of the Town of Yacolt adopted Ordinance #593 at a special meeting held pursuant to proper notice on Monday, October 23, 2023.
+The Town Council of the Town of Yacolt adopted Ordinance #596 at a Regular meeting held pursuant to proper notice on Monday, February 12, 2024.
 The content of the Ordinance is summarized in its title as follows:

-"AN ORDINANCE OF THE TOWN OF YACOLT, WASHINGTON, ADOPTING INTERIM DEVELOPMENT REGULATIONS RELATING TO DEVELOPMENT IN SPECIAL FLOOD HAZARD AREAS; MAKING FINDINGS OF FACT; AMENDING CHAPTER 15.15 OF THE YACOLT MUNICIPAL CODE (FLOOD DAMAGE PREVENTION) ON AN INTERIM BASIS TO REFLECT NEW FEMA STANDARDS FOR PARTICIPATION IN THE NATIONAL FLOOD INSURANCE PROGRAM; DECLARING AN EMERGENCY; PROVIDING FOR AN EFFECTIVE DATE; AND PROVIDING FOR SUMMARY PUBLICATION".
+AN ORDINANCE OF THE TOWN COUNCIL OF THE TOWN OF YACOLT, WASHINGTON, REPEALING ORDINANCE #593, (INTERIM DEVELOPMENT REGULATIONS RELATING TO DEVELOPMENT IN SPECIAL FLOOD HAZARD AREAS, YMC 15.15); REPEALING AND REPLACING YMC 15.15 (FLOOD DAMAGE PREVENTION) TO UPDATE REGULATIONS FOR DEVELOPMENT IN FLOOD HAZARD AREAS AS REQUIRED FOR JURISDICTIONS PARTICIPATING IN THE NATIONAL FLOOD INSURANCE PROGRAM; MAKING FINDINGS OF FACT; PROVIDING FOR AN EFFECTIVE DATE; AND PROVIDING FOR SUMMARY PUBLICATION

-The effective date of the Ordinance is November 1, 2023.
+The effective date of the Ordinance is February 21, 2024.